-The East Birmingham Inclusive Growth Strategy has been prepared by the East Birmingham Board to guide the delivery of inclusive growth in East Birmingham over the next 20 years.
+The East Birmingham Inclusive Growth Strategy has been adopted by the Council and the East Birmingham Board to guide the delivery of inclusive growth in East Birmingham over the next 20 years.

 To do this it sets out:

 - A Vision for the regeneration of East Birmingham. - The Objectives which we will seek to deliver. - Five Big Moves the major changes which are needed to deliver these objectives. - A strong set of Principles to guide all of the work which is needed to achieve the vision. - Next Steps giving an overview of the work which will deliver the strategy.